Engineers India

+As of March 2025, EIL’s workforce comprises 2,653 employees.

-Navratna status was accorded by Government of India in 2014.
+The state-owned firm was accorded the Navratna status by the Government of India in 2014.

 History

 EIL was incorporated on March 15, 1965, as a private limited company under the name Engineers India Private Limited pursuant to a memorandum of agreement dated June 27, 1964 between the Government of India and Bechtel International Corporation.
-In May 1967, EIL became a wholly-owned Government of India (GoI) enterprise.
+In May 1967, Bechtel withdrew from the company and EIL became a wholly owned Government of India (GoI) enterprise.

-The following table illustrates the major events in the history of the company.